How to Install Mixxx on Ubuntu 26.04, 24.04 and 22.04

 sudo apt remove -y mixxx

-After the package is gone, review the autoremove list and remove the leftover auto-installed dependencies that nothing else needs.
+After the package is gone, preview the cleanup list before removing leftover auto-installed dependencies.

 sudo apt autoremove